mgi2212/Thunderbolt/README.md

 Thunderbolt
 ==========
 Thunderbolt is an [Arduino](http://arduino.cc) library for interacting with a Trimble Thunderbolt or other TSIP-based GPS and timing units.
+The libary can configure and read asynchronous TSIP primary and secondary timing packets.
+The library is structured and has primatives to support sending and parsing TSIP in general.

+The library code is in-part derived from the great Lady Heather work by Mark Sims, John Miles and Tom Van Baak.
+Please note this is not a "complete" Lady Heather-like implementation, but the structure and primative functionality is there to advance it to that point.

 Install
 -------